-The Faculty of Fine Arts has four affilated research centres.
-Click to visit each centre's website for more information.
+Fine Arts has four affilated research centres.
+Learn more about the centres and how they relate to the Faculty, then visit each centre's website for more information.

 The Centre for the Arts in Human Development (CAHD) is an educational, clinical and research centre serving adults with developmental disabilities and other special needs populations.
 The Centre provides four types of creative arts therapies: art, drama, music and dance/movement, used to promote autonomy and self-confidence, improve social skills and enhance overall quality of life for the Centre’s participants.